flashcarts/nds-index/_card/r4igold-cc-original.md

 website: http://web.archive.org/web/20190621024221/http://r4igold.cc/
 ---

 The original r4igold.cc is based on the Galaxy Eagle.
-It will not support BL2CK.
+It does not support BL2CK, so it is advised to use TWiLight Menu++: <https://wiki.ds-homebrew.com/twilightmenu/installing-flashcard>

 ### Setup Instructions (r4igold.cc 2.6)
 1. [Format the SD card you are using to FAT32](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)